 2. Internalize the Text

-It is often embarrassingly obvious when someone shows up to lead a Bible study and they are not prepared.
+It is often embarrassingly obvious when someone shows up to lead a Bible study unprepared.
 It can be an indicator to others (even if unintentionally) that what you are doing is really not that important.
 A way to combat this is by internalizing the text.
 This sounds overwhelming, but it is well worth your time.
-It is amazing how much easier it is to navigate a time of leading others through a text by doing your due diligence on the front end.
-When the text has been internalized, and perhaps even committed to memory, you will be better equipped to teach and to answer questions others may have.
+It is easier to navigate a time of leading others through a text by doing your due diligence on the front end.
+Internalize the text has been, perhaps even commit it to memory.
+You can better teach and answer questions others may have.

 Most likely there will be times when you are studying chunks of Scripture that are too big to commit to memory given your time constraints.
 The same aim still remains.
 We cannot belittle the magnitude of what is taking place when Christians gather in submission under the authority of God’s Word.
 Leaders must take time to ensure they are handling God’s Word rightly.
-Regardless of the size of the text, whether you are studying three verses or three chapters, God’s Word must be meditated on “day and night” (Ps 1:2).
+Regardless of the size of the text, we need to meditated on God’s Word “day and night” (Ps 1:2).

 3. Ask Questions from the Text